📞 (352) 464-4400

 Is there a fee to switch Medicare plans?

-Can I switch plans anytime?
+Can I switch Medicare plans anytime?

 No. You must qualify for an enrollment period.
 The most common is the Annual Enrollment Period (October 15 – December 7), but Special Enrollment Periods may apply in certain situations.

-Will my prescriptions automatically transfer?
+Will my prescriptions automatically transfer when I switch?

 Generally no, unless you qualify for a Special Enrollment Period.
 During the MA Open Enrollment (January 1 – March 31), you can make one additional change if you’re already in an Advantage plan.